Este sitio web fue traducido automáticamente. Para obtener más información, por favor haz clic aquí.

 Massie is now signed onto Rep. Marjorie Taylor Greene’s motion to vacate resolution, which, if deemed "privileged" by Greene, would force the House to begin voting on Johnson’s potential ouster within two legislative days.

-Marjorie Taylor Greene y Thomas Massie
+Marjorie Taylor Greene and Thomas Massie

 Meanwhile, Reps.
 Marjorie Taylor Greene and Thomas Massie are threatening to oust Johnson over the plan.
 (Getty Images)